U.S. service sector activity ticks up in February

-NEW YORK (Reuters) - A gauge of growth in the U.S. services sector was modestly stronger than expected in February, helped as an index on employment rebounded from recent weakness.
+NEW YORK, March 4 (Reuters) - A gauge of growth in the U.S. services sector was modestly stronger than expected in February, helped as an index on employment rebounded from recent weakness.

 The Institute for Supply Management on Wednesday said its services index was 56.9 in February, up slightly from 56.7 in January.
 Analysts were looking for a reading of 56.5, according to a Reuters poll.